 What limitations are there?

-Although adapting Canon lenses over to Sony cameras works fairly well, there are a few limitations and flaws.
+Before we get into the details, let’s talk about limitations.
+Although adapting Canon lenses over to E-mount works fairly well, there are some inherent flaws.

 Less Reliable Focus